 A play of gender is my most recognizable thematic device; I’m often referred to as the “man in a dress” artist.
 And I’m constantly questioned about the political or psychological “choices” that I make in presenting myself in this way.
 I never have a simple explanation for this, because my work almost always develops at a subconscious level.
 I feel that all the wonderful images – all the things of beauty – that I’ve internalized are constantly being sorted and arranged in my brain.
 Filtering through my beliefs, my experience.
 To coalesce and “appear” in my head as fully worked-out designs for new paintings.
 When I first started showing my work, I often dealt pictorially with the issues of being a “sissy” boy, which I certainly had been as a child.
 As my work progressed, more and more I painted myself as a man in women’s clothing.
 I strongly identify with women, especially the great female archetypes and famous women of history.
 But it’s more than that.
 I’ve done my share of drag and, in a way, this is a more permanent – and less physically taxing – extension of that art form.
 On a deeper level, too, I feel a connection to the Native American concept of berdache – or two-spirit – the idea of a person who embodies a blending of both genders.
 I may dress as a man, but I think I do feel some degree of being both.
 So, perhaps, the way I represent myself in my paintings is a way to honor and reconcile those feelings.
 To create scenarios that express my ideas about beauty and my particular sense of humor.
 Even to glamorize myself.
 To live a “life in paint” that isn’t possible in reality.

-I’ve been married since 2006 to writer Gigi Little.
-Along with several other artistic and literary projects, we perform together as a mother and daughter singing duo – circa 1936 – Madeleine and Penny Prévert.
+I’ve been married since 2006 to writer and graphic designer Gigi Little.
+Along with several other joint projects, both artistic and literary, we’ve occasionally performed together as a mother and daughter singing duo – circa 1936 – Madeleine and Penny Prévert.